Updated on February 21st, 2021

 Believe in Yourself

 I have always believed in the idea that you can achieve anything if you put your mind to it.
 If I wanted to, I believe I could climb Mount Everest, as long as I was focused & did the right training & preparation.
 I choose not to as I don’t want it enough (especially after seeing the film “Everest”!).
 In addition, I believe that we don’t know what we’re capable of until we put ourselves in the situation & see how we react.
-For example, standing on top of a bridge with a glorified elastic band strapped to your ankles – can you go against every instinct you have & dive off?
+For example, standing on top of a bridge in New Zealand with a glorified elastic band strapped to your ankles – can you go against every instinct you have & dive off?
 It turns out I can!

 So, if I choose to put myself in a situation where I am stranded on a desert island & have to rely on my wits & some basic training to survive, to hunt & kill to feed myself & find a reliable supply for drinking water etc, could I do it?